KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 :guilabel:`Copy` will copy the clip and selected clips to the clipboard.

-:guilabel:`Duplicate Clip` will create a copy of the clip and place it on the timeline after the selected clip.
+:guilabel:`Duplicate Clip` will create a copy of a single selected clip even inside a group on the respective track (including all effects and keyframes) and place it on the timeline after the selected clip.

 :guilabel:`Paste Effects` will paste only the effects of the last copied clip to the selected clip.
 See :ref:`edit_paste_effects`.